camilatigre/able-crypto/README.md

 - Docker and Docker Compose installed
 - Finnhub API key (get one free at [finnhub.io](https://finnhub.io/register))

+**Important:** You must provide your own Finnhub API key.
+The key should be sent separately for security reasons.

 ### Run the Application

 ```bash